hoangthangta/Wikidata2Text/README.md

 Note that we use "`D:\wiki-news-300d-1M.vec`" in the function `load_corpus()` in the file `corpus_estimation.py`.
 Download `wiki-news-300d-1M.vec` at https://fasttext.cc/docs/en/english-vectors.html.

 **We already did this step and store as the file "output_common2_measures.csv" in "/data" and "/our_data" folders.**
-Note that the out file `output_common2_measures.csv` will be used to evaluate for all below sections.
+Note that the output file `output_common2_measures.csv` will be used to evaluate for all below sections.

 **3. Basic statistics**